 One thing people sometimes overlook is the sodium content of most processed meats.
 A 100g serving of ham delivers about 1249mg, a sizeable chunk of the recommended 2000mg daily max.
 You might expect chicken to be better, but it’s not, clocking in at 1302mg.
-And then there are the nitrites.
+And then there are the nitrites…

 - Canned salmon.
-Even better.
-Very low in mercury, plus you get healthy omega-3 fat.
+Even better: Very low in mercury, plus you get much more omega-3 fat.
 Doesn’t appeal to you?
 This curried canned salmon sandwich recipe from Dietitians of Canada might just change your mind.

 - Peanut butter.
 Healthy fat, protein, comfort food.
 Mmmmm.
 Peanut butter is not quite as high in protein as meat, fish, or chicken, so you might want to enjoy with a glass of milk or other protein source.
 Throw in a sliced banana (yum!) and you have a fruit serving down, with a good shot of potassium to boot.

-- Hummus.
+- Veggies.
 Whole grain tortilla + hummus + your favourite raw or roasted veggies = surprisingly good.
 My kids go for sliced cucumber and tomatoes, but I’ll take roasted red peppers with pre-washed spinach please.
-Again, hummus is not that high in protein, so think about sprinkling in some sunflower seeds or feta cheese.
+Again, hummus isn’t that high in protein, so think about sprinkling in some sunflower seeds or feta cheese.
 A Greek yogurt for dessert will top up your protein quota for lunch.

 - Egg salad.
 Eggs are another inexpensive source of protein, as well as other nutrients, including vitamin A and lutein.
-Eating up to seven eggs a week appears to be fine, unless you have diabetes or heart disease or are at elevated risk for them.
-If so, I’d recommend sticking to just 2-3 egg yolks a week (the whites are fine), until researchers untangle the complex web of cause and effect here.
+Eating up to seven eggs a week appears to be fine.
+If you have diabetes or heart disease, you may want to stick to just two to three a week, but that’s a very conservative take, given the (lack of) strength of the evidence.

-What about so-called “natural” deli meats?
-I wouldn’t recommend those every day either.
+These sound better, but I wouldn’t recommend them every day either.
 They contain potentially cancer-causing nitrites just like regular deli meats, except they get it from a natural source, cultured celery extract.
-Of course, it’s cultured in a lab, so while it’s technically from a natural source, it’s not like eating a stalk of celery, and there’s no evidence to suggest it acts any differently in the body from the synthetic preservatives.
+Cultured celery extract isn’t like eating a stalk of celery, and there’s no evidence to suggest it acts any differently in the body from the synthetic preservatives.

-Having the occasional a ham sandwich or BLT probably won’t hurt, but if deli turkey and chicken, sausages, bacon, smoked salmon, Montreal smoked meat, hot dogs, and other processed meats make a regular appearance on your menu, consider substituting some of these alternatives every other day or more.
+Having the occasional a ham sandwich or BLT probably won’t hurt, but if deli turkey and chicken, sausages, bacon, smoked salmon, Montreal smoked meat, hot dogs, and other processed meats make a frequent appearance on your menu, perhaps some of these alternatives might hit the sweet spot.